Model-Free Nonlinear Feedback Optimization: Numerical Evaluations

-In Fig.~\ref{fig:trackingResult}, we focus again on the unconstrained problem \eqref{eq:opt_problem_simulation} and investigate the performance of different methods when the system \eqref{eq:sys_simulation} involves the time-varying disturbance $d_k$.
-In this case, the optimal solution $u_k^*$ and the optimal value $\Phi_k^*$ of the corresponding problem \eqref{eq:opt_problem_simulation} change due to $d_k$.
+where $u$ and $y$ are the input and the steady-state output of the system \eqref{eq:sys_simulation}, respectively.
+For every $d_k$, problem~\eqref{eq:opt_problem_tracking} owns a single pair of the optimal solution $u_k^*$ and optimal value $\Phi_k^*$.
 We focus on the tracking performance in terms of $u_k^*$ and $\Phi_k^*$, which are measured by the error $\|u_k-u_k^*\|$ and the optimality gap $\tilde{\Phi}(u_k)-\Phi_k^*$, respectively.
-In every $5\times 10^3$ iteration, the disturbance is re-drawn from the uniform distribution $U(-5\times 10^{-3},5\times 10^{-3})$.
-For the first-order feedback optimization controllers with the aforementioned exact $H$, inexact $\hat{H}_1$ and $\hat{H}_2$, the step sizes are all tuned to be $5\times 10^{-4}$.
-For the proposed controller, we set $\delta = 0.001$ and $\eta = 1\times 10^{-4}$.
-Similarly, the first-order controller with the exact sensitivity enjoys the best performance.
-Compared to the counterpart with inexact sensitivities, the proposed controller achieves a closer tracking effect, though it features a slower convergence rate.
-Additionally, the feedback nature of these controllers allows the autonomous suppression of the spikes resulting from the change of $d_k$.
+Every $5\times 10^3$ iteration, the disturbances are re-drawn from the uniform distribution $U(10^{-3},10^{-3})$.
+For the first-order feedback optimization controllers with the exact $H$, inexact $\hat{H}$, and sensitivity estimation, the step sizes are all $10^{-4}$.
+For the proposed controller, we set $\delta = 10^{-4}$ and $\eta = 10^{-4}$.
+As shown in Fig.~\ref{fig:trackingResult}, similar to the previous case studies, the first-order controller with the exact sensitivity enjoys the best performance.
+Compared to the counterpart with an inexact sensitivity, the proposed controller achieves a closer tracking effect, though it features a slower convergence rate.
+Additionally, the feedback nature of these controllers allows the autonomous suppression of the spikes resulting from the change of the disturbance $d_k$.